helipilot50/user-event-example-aerospike/README.md

 # User Event Example

 ## Problem
-You store a number of events, related to a specific user ID, for a period of time.
+To personalize the user experience when a user access your application, you store events related to that specific user.
+These may be:
+ - click stream
+ - purchase history
+ - activitiy in an advertising campaign
+ - Ads viewed
+ - places visited
+ - website's visited
+ - browser history

+This information has value and you may be interested in it for a period of time, or for ever.
 In this example, the time period is 90 days.
-Each event contains a time stamp, an action and a campaign (category).
+Each event contains a time stamp, an action and a campaign or category.

-In real time, you need to calculate number of times a specific user has a specific action, for a specific campaign.
+In real time, for a given time period, you need to calculate number of times a specific user has a specific action, for a specific campaign or category.

 What is the best way to model data for this in Aerospike?